Aom-web/Bank-Marketing-Analysis/README.md

 ### INSIGHT
 People with university degree did admin the most, people with professional degree worked as technicians the most and people with basic 9y education did blue-collar jobs the most.

-### 3. What age group responded positively to the fixed deposit the most
+### 3. What age group responded positively to the fixed deposit the most?

 ```SQL
 SELECT age, COUNT(y) AS 'Positive response to fixed deposit'